Welcome to The Scottish Arctic Club

 The 2015 Annual Gathering and Supper was held on 21 November 2015 at the Ben Nevis Hotel, Fort William.
 Talks were given on expeditions and experiences working in the Antarctic as well as the Arctic, including a talk by well known Arctic photographer Bryan Alexander featuring the indigenous peoples of the little visited Russian Arctic.

-The 2016 Annual Gathering and Supper will be held at the Ben Nevis Hotel, Fort William.
+The 2016 Annual Gathering and Supper will be held on Saturday 19th November at the Ben Nevis Hotel, Fort William.
+Please contact the Secretary for more information.

 The AGM is also held at the Annual Supper.